The top 5 retailers in the US made nearly 230 billion dollars in 2018.

 - Plan your customer’s experience to reflect the changes in your brand.

 Attack any changes in your retail brand at all levels of your business.
-Take a holistic view of your brand and make holistic actions to affect real change.
+Take a holistic view of your brand and take holistic actions to affect real change.

 Don’t let what you think you know lead your brand astray.

-Home Depot knew that the majority of their customers were men.
+Home Depot knew that the majority of its customers were men.